gorkhadev/gorkha.dev/syllabus/ruby/section-two/naming-conventions.md

 ### Avoid predicate Methods prefix

-Avoid prefixing predicate methods with the auxiliary verbs such as is, does, or can.
-These words are redundant and inconsistent with the style of boolean methods in the Ruby core library, such as `empty?` and `include?`.
+Avoid prefixing predicate methods with the auxiliary verbs such as is, does, or can or has.
+These words are redundant and (mostly) inconsistent with the style of boolean methods in the Ruby core library, such as `empty?` and `include?`.

 ```ruby
 # bad